Trying-1/bulk-video-cropper/docs/authentication-flow.md

 1. User navigates to `/auth?signup=true`
 2. User enters email, password, confirms password, and accepts terms
 3. Firebase creates new account via `createUserWithEmailAndPassword`
+4. Verification email is automatically sent to the user's email address
-4. Basic profile is stored with display name
+5. Basic profile is stored with display name
-5. User is redirected to profile page
+6. User is shown a verification email notification
-6. Session cookie is created for persistence
+7. Session cookie is created for persistence

 ### Sign In Flow

 1. User navigates to `/auth`
 2. User enters email and password
 3. Firebase validates credentials via `signInWithEmailAndPassword`
+4. System checks if user's email is verified
+   - If verified, user proceeds to normal flow
+   - If not verified, user is shown verification notification with option to resend verification email
-4. Session cookie is created for persistence
+5. Session cookie is created for persistence
-5. User is redirected to profile or requested page (via `returnUrl` parameter)
+6. Verified users are redirected to profile or requested page (via `returnUrl` parameter)

-### Google Authentication Flow
+### Email Verification Flow

-1. User clicks "Continue with Google" button
-2. Firebase popup opens for Google authentication via `signInWithPopup`
-3. On success, user profile is created/retrieved
-4. Session cookie is created for persistence
-5. User is redirected to profile page
+1. System sends verification email when user creates account
+2. User receives email with verification link
+3. When clicked, link directs to `/verify-email` page with verification code
+4. System verifies email using Firebase's `applyActionCode`
+5. User's account is marked as verified in both Firebase and database
+6. User can now fully access all features

 ### Password Reset Flow